towshif/towshif.github.io/docs/04.Organizing-Reporting/github_xrzz.md

         git push
         # you will be asked for github username and password.

-    Visualize the changes on github.com.
+    Visualize the changes in your repo at github.com.